thomasballinger/jsrisk/readme.md

 Requests routed to node.js
 ---------------------------
-khese are just database wrappers - is this even a good idea?
+These are just database wrappers - is this even a good idea?
 Does this abstraction gain us anything at all?
 Should other methods call these by url, or just call the methods directly?